136 Creative Party Ideas

 Some people want to dance.
 Some people want to talk.
 Some people want to do both.

-Split your party into at least two main areas.
-One quiet area where people can talk, and one area with loud music where people can dance or listen to a band, artist, or DJ play live.
+Split your party into at least two main areas: one quiet area where people can talk and one with loud music where people can dance or listen to a band, artist, or DJ play live.
+This gives everyone at the party a reprieve from just one type of environment while still catering to what almost everyone finds fun.

-Or go all the way and make a silent disco (see âSilent Partyâ above).
+Or go all the way and make a silent disco (see ‘Silent Party’ above).

 7. Parting gifts

-Donât go expensive either.
+Don’t go expensive either.
 A couple of condoms or gag gifts wrapped up with some Costco candy packs you bought in bulk and dumped into a cheap mason jar will do wonders.

 8. Blow-up pool

 Throwing a pool party?
 Air mattresses double as impressive floats.
-Just make sure youâre not using electric air mattresses because you probably donât want to die.
+Just ensure you’re not using electric air mattresses because you probably don’t want to die.

-You can even use inflatable pools, in the pool.
-Mix it up.
+You can even use inflatable pools in the pool.
+Mix it up!

 9. Light it up

 Attach Christmas lights to anything and everything.
 Use vibey lighting anywhere regular lights would be too bright.
-Try to stay away from candles in enclosed spaces where people are drinking though.

 10. Contests

-If youâre hosting a party, one of the easiest and most memorable things you can do is put on contests, games, and matches.
+If you’re hosting a party, one of the easiest and most memorable things you can do is put on contests, games, and matches.
+Handstand contests.
+Twerk competition.
+Who can put a condom on a banana the fastest using only their mouths?

 Have prizes for the winners.
 Again, they can be cheap.
 Starbucks gift cards or a bottle of anything alcoholic will do the trick.